How to Install a Greywater System

-Before backfilling around the Flotender Greywater Filter and piping ensure that the following have been completed:
+Before backfilling around the Flotender Greywater Processor and piping ensure that the following have been completed:

-- The lid should be securely fastened before backfilling around the Flotender Greywater Filter.
+- The lid should be securely fastened before backfilling around the Flotender Greywater Processor.
 Take special care to ensure that dirt doesn’t get inside of the unit. - Backfill around the drip system.